honeycombio/observability-day-workshop/README.md

 Here's my daily for looking at the most recent traces:

 - log in to Honeycomb
-- (you should be in the same environment where you got the API key; if you're not sure, there's [my little app](https://honeycomb-whoami.glitch.me) that calls Honeycomb's auth endpoint and tells you.)
+- (you should be in the same environment where you got the API key; if you're not sure where your API key points, there's [my little app](https://util.jessitron.honeydemo.io) that calls Honeycomb's auth endpoint and tells you.)

 See the data: